chenchuk77/docker-kannel/README.md

 To build the docker image:
 $ docker built -t kannelplus .

+## tailer
+website that server realtime colored logs over http using nodejs.

 ## Usage ##
 This docker image exposes a number of volumes that can be used for providing external access to the Kannel configuration file and logs.

+## The hard way
+Running seperate components (not recommended)

 ### Running bearerbox ###
 `